Unit Testing in Node.js: A Comprehensive Guide for Developers

 npm install nyc --save-dev

-Modify your test command in the package.json file to include the nyc command:
+Change your test command within the package.json to have the nyc command:

 "scripts": {